What’s in Users’ Cart This Prime Day? Looking Back at eCommerce Habits in the U.S.

 With vaccination drives going ahead at full speed, 2021 saw the USA relaxing its pandemic movement restrictions.
 20 American states witnessed a shrinking of positive cases with restrictions being lifted in places like Ohio, Texas, Tennessee, Virginia, Wyoming, and others.
 With life gradually but surely moving back to pre-pandemic normal, eCommerce gurus around the globe sat in wait to check out the performance of Amazon Prime Day in 2021.

-Team MAAS looks back on the retail trends that emerged in this year’s Prime Day and what it tells us about the shopping behavior in the New Normal:
+Team MAAS looks back on the retail trends that emerged in the last two Prime Days, 2021-2022, and what it tells us about the shopping behavior in the New Normal: